US$ 1950pp

 How much luggage can I bring to Lobuche East Peak Climbing?

 Our package includes the cost of porters to carry your luggage, but your luggage weight limit is 9 kg per person.
 We will assign one porter for every two trekkers, but we do not allow our porters to carry more than 18 kg of luggage.
-If you need, we can certainly provide one porter per person as well.
-We advise you to bring only the bare essentials to the trek.
-You can store your excess luggage at your hotel or Discovery World Trekking storage for the duration of your hike.
-Discovery World Trekking provides this service free of cost.
-Please note that we will confirm your luggage during the trek briefing to ensure you have not missed packing essential items.
+If needed, we can provide one porter per person.
+We advise you to bring only the bare essentials on the trek.
+Excess luggage can be stored at your hotel or Discovery World Trekking's storage facility free of charge during your hike.
+We will confirm your luggage during the trek briefing to ensure that you have packed all essential items.

 Lobuche East Peak Climbing Safety

-We guarantee client safety, security, and satisfaction, and safety is of our utmost concern.
-To remain safe, we carry the necessary gear, equipment, and first aid kits.
-Moreover, we use only the best equipment available in the market.
-Our leaders and guides are extensively first-aid trained.
+Safety is our utmost concern.
+We guarantee client safety, security, and satisfaction.
+To ensure safety, we carry all necessary gear, equipment, and first aid kits, using only the best available equipment.
+Our guides and leaders are extensively trained in first aid.

 You will climb with a Sherpa guide who has summited Lobuche Peak multiple times.
-If any team member falls sick due to the altitude, the trek leader decides whether to continue the trek or descend immediately.
-Furthermore, we will trek/climb together for group safety.
+If any team member falls ill due to altitude, the trek leader will decide whether to continue the trek or descend immediately.
+For group safety, we will trek/climb together.

-We strongly believe in protecting the environment against the adverse effects of tourism.
-Unsustainable tourism activities are detrimental to tourists, the entire tourism industry, and locals living in tourist regions.
-So, Discovery World Trekking works with Kathmandu Environmental Education Project (KEEP) to organize eco-friendly, sustainable, and fulfilling treks that benefit travelers as well as the locals living in tourist regions.
+We are committed to protecting the environment from the adverse effects of tourism.
+Unsustainable tourism harms both tourists and locals in tourist regions.
+Discovery World Trekking works with the Kathmandu Environmental Education Project (KEEP) to organize eco-friendly, sustainable, and fulfilling treks that benefit both travelers and local communities.

-We dispose of the waste properly and encourage trekkers to manage their waste as far as possible.
-Furthermore, we take special care to conserve and avoid polluting water.
-We encourage our clients to carry a water bottle instead of packed water.
-We aim to leave the campsites in better condition than when we arrived.
+We ensure proper waste disposal and encourage trekkers to manage their waste responsibly.
+We also take special care to conserve water and avoid pollution.
+We encourage our clients to bring reusable water bottles instead of purchasing bottled water.
+Our goal is to leave the campsites in better condition than when we arrived.

 Discovery World Trekking Crew

-During Lobuche East Peak Climbing, our local, licensed, and well-experienced guides/Sherpas will accompany you to make your journey pleasant, comfortable, and memorable.
-For every two trekkers, we will assign a porter, but the combined luggage weight limit for a porter is 18 kg.
-We never overload our porters.
-If you have a group of 12 or more, we add an assistant guide to the team.
+During Lobuche East Peak Climbing, our local, licensed, and well-experienced guides/Sherpas will ensure your journey is pleasant, comfortable, and memorable.
+We assign one porter for every two trekkers, with a combined luggage weight limit of 18 kg.
+If your group is 12 or more, we add an assistant guide to ensure adequate support.

 • Government-authorized Trekking Guide Training Certificate

-• Fluency in speaking English and other major languages (Spanish/Japanese)
+• Fluency in English and other major languages (Spanish, Japanese)

 • Conservation and biodiversity training